 In 2003, Ricky learned NASA had put out a call for people interested in becoming a NASA astronaut.
 Educators were allowed to apply, so he put in his application.
 In 2004, while on a fishing trip with his father, he got the call that he’d been selected.Getting to NASA

 Ricky completed his astronaut training in 2006.
 In August 2007, he served as a mission specialist on a joint NASA-NOAA mission called NASA Extreme Environment Mission Objectives.
 On NEEMO, he lived and worked in and around Aquarius -- the world’s only undersea laboratory.
 In 2009, he completed training as a Deep Worker submersible vessel pilot.
 Since then, he has supported underwater operations for the Pavilion Lake Research Project and NASA NEEMO.NEEMO

 Ricky flew on the space shuttle Discovery for STS-119 in 2009, where he completed two spacewalks to install solar array wings and a truss element to the station.Walking In Space

 In 2016, Ricky led a multinational crew in a European Space Agency six-day mission mapping and exploring a large cave network in Sardinia.‘Cavenauts’

-Ricky launched to the International Space Station in March 2018 for a six-month stay in space as a part of Expeditions 55 and 56.Preparing for the ISS
+Ricky launched to the International Space Station in March 2018 for a six-and-a-half month stay in space as a part of Expeditions 55 and 56.Preparing for the ISS